theanthefinest/cam3ping/README.md

 **4. Optimization the Training Augmentation**
 In this step, I have commented the usage in my notebook.

+**5. For Trainer.ipynb is the finally optimization of Fine-Tuning** Check this one out first as the main.

 ~~ Thank you! ~~

 **Zhang Jiang**